anynines/a9s-cli-v2/Backlog.md

 * Backup/Restore: The WaitForKubernetesResource function should indicate the current status cycling through all states with Status = true (scheduled, complete, ...)
 * Backup: The create backup command should verify whether the given service instance exists.
 * Restore: The create restore command should verify whether both the given backup and service instance exists.

+Feature: Ensure that all commands accept and correctly apply a custom namespace for all postgres operations
+    * Manually test
+        * Create a service instance in a non-default namespace
+        * Create a backup
+        * Restore a backup
+        * Delete the service instance
+    * Write an rspec test scenario for the above

 * CHORE: Use PrintVerbose to make output much more clean.